cnerg/ETI.data_manual/README.md

 or project best fits those needs.
 To facilitate this search, a table has been organized below that attempts to match certain forms of data with each project.
 Note that this table is not exhaustive.
-In the event that a user finds a data type that is not listed but should be, please contact the editor listed at the top of this page so it can be included.
+In the event that a user finds a data type that is not listed but should be, please create an issue or pull request on the manual's GitHub page.
 To explore something in the table, each cell forwards to a brief description of that data type and information on the venture or project.